Maria Rahajeng: Miss Indonesia 2014

 Maria participated in Miss Indonesia 2014 representing West Sulawesi.
-She was crowned Miss Indonesia 2014 or Miss World Indonesia 2014 by the outgoing titleholder Vania Larissa on February 17, 2014.
+She was crowned Miss Indonesia 2014 or Miss World Indonesia 2014 by the outgoing titleholder Vania Larissa on 17 February 2014.
 She managed to beat 33 other contestants from different provinces in Indonesia.
 During the contest, the head judge Liliana Tanoesoedibjo asked what Maria would do if she won, she said:

 "I will represent Indonesia with all my heart.
 We have diversity that needs to be promoted.
 It's difficult, but it must be done."

 Miss World 2014

-Maria represented Indonesia at Miss World 2014 where she competed to succeed the current titleholder, Megan Young of Philippines.
+Maria represented Indonesia at Miss World 2014 where she competed to succeed Megan Young of Philippines.
 Maria placed in Top 10 Talent and she won the Beauty With a Purpose with Miss India, Miss Kenya, Miss Brazil and Miss Guyana.
 She made into the Top 25, but failed to make into the top 10.

 Career

 After her reign as Miss Indonesia 2014 ended, Maria became a television presenter.
 With her twin sister, Elizabeth Rahajeng, she was appointed as official correspondents for E!
 News Asia.
 They have their own show called "All Access Indonesia", a three-part segment that covers different topics such as fashion, beauty, lifestyle and travel.